taataa/tapspace/docs/api/v2/index.md

 - *translation*
+  - Any of the following:
-  - {x,y,z} on the parent, a Vector, or a Transform
+    - a vec3 {x,y,z} represented on the parent.
+    - a Vector.
+    - a Transform, from which only the translation is extracted.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>